Defaulting on your business debt is the one thing that can make you feel like a loser. And in the worst way. I know this first hand.

 This was exactly my problem.
 By the time my loan was finally approved, so much of what that decision was made on had changed.

 If I was half the business woman then that I am now, what would I have done differently?
-I would’ve removed my petty ego from the mix and walk away from that loan and that business.
+I would’ve removed my petty ego from the mix and walk away from that loan and do that business differently.

-Negotiate a settlement – you’re still open to business
+4. Negotiate a settlement – you’re still open to business!

 With effective negotiation skills, you can negotiate anything – including your way out of default on your business debt.